mapanet/NSE/docs/03_Import_INEGI_Censo_2020_AGEB.md

 RESAGEBURB2020_ALL_TAB.csv

-Edit it to verify data is:
+Edit it with EditPad Pro or Notepad to verify data is:

 - UTF-8 No BOM enconding
 - TAB delimited